st38/INC-14/README.md

 ## Known issues

  1. Sometimes, docker-machine may fail to create a docker instance on AWS.
 In such cases failed instance should be removed and then recreated.
 For removing, please see [Clean envorinment](#clean-envorinment).
- 2. When docker-machine creates an instance and we specify the ports for security group [it may fail if we open ports twice](https://blog.berkgokden.com/creating-docker-engine-swarm-mode-cluster-in-amazon-ec2-with-docker-machine-docker-aws-8b46cf1e12a5).